Jwhiles/error-handling/README.md

 You will by now hopefully have seen some error first callbacks.
 This style of callback is very common in Node.js programming.

-Similarly to how we can use a callback to make use of any data from Asynch operations, we can use the same callback to handle our errors.
+Similarly to how we can use a callback to make use of data from Async operations, we can use the same callback to handle our errors.

-We might try and rewrite our above function like so
+We can try and rewrite our above function like so
 ```
 function getInformationAboutCats(callback) {
   asyncContactCatApi(function (err, data) {